-- Ensuring that IC agencies have the legal tools necessary to conduct intelligence operations.
+- Ensure that IC agencies have the legal tools necessary to conduct intelligence operations.

-- Representing the United States before the Foreign Intelligence Surveillance Court (FISC) to obtain authorization under the Foreign Intelligence Surveillance Act (FISA) for government agencies to conduct intelligence collection activities;
+- Represent the United States before the Foreign Intelligence Surveillance Court (FISC) to obtain authorizations under the Foreign Intelligence Surveillance Act (FISA) in international terrorism, espionage, and other national security-related investigations;

-- Coordinating and supervising intelligence-related litigation matters, including the evaluation and review of requests to use information collected under FISA in criminal, civil, and administrative proceedings and responding to motions for disclosure of FISA applications or suppression of FISA-derived evidence; and
+- Coordinate and supervise intelligence-related litigation matters, including reviewing requests to use or disclose information collected under FISA in criminal, civil, and administrative proceedings and responding to motions for disclosure of FISA applications or suppression of FISA-derived evidence; and

-- Serving as the Department's primary liaison to the Director of National Intelligence and the Intelligence Community on FISA-related matters.
+- Serve as the Department's primary liaison to the Director of National Intelligence and the Intelligence Community on FISA-related matters.

 - Coordinate, develop and supervise the investigation and prosecution of terrorism-related cases through coordinated efforts and close collaboration with Department leadership, the National Security Branch of the FBI, the IC, and the 94 United States Attorneys' Offices (USAOs);

-- Developing national strategies for combating emerging and evolving terrorism threats, including the threat of cyber-based terrorism;
+- Develop national strategies for combating emerging and evolving terrorism threats, including the threat of cyber-based terrorism;

-- Overseeing and supporting the Anti-Terrorism Advisory Council (ATAC) program by:
+- Oversee and support the National Security Anti-Terrorism Advisory Council (ATAC) program by:

 1) collaborating with prosecutors nationwide on terrorism matters, cases, and threat information;